 Our board of directors is divided into three classes, with members of each class holding office for staggered three-year terms.
-There are currently three Class I directors (Jodie P. Morrison, Cheryl L. Cohen and Joseph A. Yanchik, III), whose terms expire at the 2018 annual meeting of stockholders; two Class II directors (Timothy J. Barberich and David A. Kessler), whose terms expire at this annual meeting of stockholders; and two Class III directors (Seth L. Harrison and Stephen Buckley Jr.), whose terms expire at the 2017 annual meeting of stockholders (in all cases subject to the election and qualification of their successors or to their earlier death, resignation or removal).
-Drs.
-Harrison and Kessler and Mr. Barberich were elected as directors pursuant to a stockholders agreement that we entered into with the holders of our preferred stock that terminated upon the closing of our initial public offering.
+There are currently three Class I directors (Jodie P. Morrison, Cheryl L. Cohen and Erez Chimovits), whose terms expire at the 2018 annual meeting of stockholders; two Class II directors (Keith A. Katkin and John S. McBride), whose terms expire at the 2019 annual meeting of stockholders; and two Class III directors (Gregory J. Flesher and Gary A. Lyons), whose terms expire at this annual meeting of stockholders (in all cases subject to the election and qualification of their successors or to their earlier death, resignation or removal).
+As described in the biographical information below, a number of the members of our board of directors were associated with Otic Pharma, Ltd. ("Otic") prior to the combination of Tokai Pharmaceuticals, Inc. ("Tokai") and Otic in May 2017 (the "Otic Transaction").

-Set forth below are the names and certain information for each member of the board, including the nominees for election as Class II directors, as of March 31, 2016.
+Set forth below are the names and certain information for each member of the board, including the nominees for election as Class III directors, as of August 1, 2017.
 The information presented includes each director's and nominee's principal occupation and business experience for the past five years, and the names of other public companies of which he or she has served as a director during the past five years.
 The information presented below regarding the specific experience, qualifications, attributes and skills of each director and nominee led our nominating and corporate governance committee and our board of directors to conclude that he or she should serve as a director.
-In addition, we believe that all of our directors and nominees possess the attributes or characteristics described in "-Board Processes-Director Nomination Process" that the nominating and corporate governance committee expects of each director.
+In addition, we believe that all of our directors and nominees possess the attributes or characteristics described in "-Corporate Governance Matters-Director Nomination Process" that the nominating and corporate governance committee expects of each director.
 There are no family relationships among any of our directors, nominees for director, or executive officers.

 Name Age Position(s)

 Class I Directors

-Jodie P. Morrison 40 President and Chief Executive Officer, Director
+Jodie P. Morrison 42 Director

-Cheryl L. Cohen (1) 50 Director
+Cheryl L. Cohen (1)(2)(3) 64 Director

-Joseph A. Yanchik, III (2) 52 Director
+Erez Chimovits 53 Director

-Class II Director Nominees
+Class II Directors

-Timothy J. Barberich (1)(2)(3) 68 Director
+Keith A. Katkin (2)(3) 46 Chair of the Board of Directors

-David A. Kessler, M.D.
-(1)(3) 64 Director
+John S. McBride 64 Director

-Class III Directors
+Class III Director Nominees

-Seth L. Harrison, M.D.
-(1) 55 Chair of the Board of Directors
+Gregory J. Flesher 47 Chief Executive Officer, Director

-Stephen Buckley, Jr. (2) (3) 66 Director
+Gary A. Lyons(1)(2) 66 Director

 (1) Member of the compensation committee.